gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 size limited by PMTU reduced by the size of the SCTP common header and the DTLS chunk overhead.

-That plain payload will be sent to the protection operator in use for that specific association, the protection operator will return an encrypted DTLS 1.3 record.
+That plain payload will be sent to the Protection Operator in use for that specific association, the Protection Operator will return an encrypted DTLS 1.3 record.

 An SCTP packet containing an SCTP DTLS chunk SHALL be delivered